HeisenbugLtd/spat/README.md

 other hand, maybe the result is actual [documentation](https://github.com/HeisenbugLtd/spat/blob/master/doc/spark_file_format.md).

+## Compiling the tool

+### Requirements

+You need a recent version of GNAT with the GNATCOLL library.
+GNAT CE 2019 or GNAT CE 2020 should suffice.

+You also need the [si_units](https://github.com/HeisenbugLtd/si_units) library to be installed.

+### Step by step instructions

+Note that the instructions are currently for Linux only, but installing it on Windows should be similarly straightforward.
+I also assume that SPARK users are familiar with compiling Ada code, so installing it on Windows shouldn't be an issue.

+#### Compile and install SI_Units

+* Clone the SI_Units repository: `git clone https://github.com/HeisenbugLtd/si_units`
+* Compile the SI_Units library: `gprbuild -p -P si_units/si_units_lib.gpr`
+* Install the SI Units library: `gprinstall -f -p -P si_units/si_units_lib.gpr`

+Depending on how your GNAT installation is set up, the latter command may require elevated privileges to write into the installation directory, so if needed, prepend `sudo </path/to/gnat/installation/>/bin/` to the `gprinstall` instruction above.

+#### Compile and install SPAT

+* Clone the SPAT repository: `git clone https://github.com/HeisenbugLtd/spat`
+* Compile it:              : `gprbuild -p -P spat/spat.gpr`
+* Install it:              : `gprinstall -f -p -P spat/spat.gpr`

+Depending on how your GNAT installation is set up, the latter command may require elevated privileges to write into the installation directory, so if needed, prepend `sudo </path/to/gnat/installation/>/bin/` to the `gprinstall` instruction above.

+After that, the **`run_spat`** executable should be installed in your GNAT installation and is ready to use.

 ## Invoking the tool

 The tool is designed to be run against a directory containing the files left